Web3NL/motoko-book/src/advanced-concepts/async-calls.md

 ### Importing other actors

-To call the shared functions of other actors, we need the [_actor type_] of the external actor and an _actor reference_.
+To call the shared functions of other actors, we need the [_actor type_](/internet-computer-programming-concepts/actors.html#actor-type) of the external actor and an _actor reference_.

 ```motoko
 {{#include _mo/async-calls2.mo:a}}
 ```

-The actor type we use may be a [_subtype_] of the external actor type.
+The actor type we use may be a [_subtype_](/advanced-types/subtyping.html) of the external actor type.
 We declare the actor type `actor {}` with only the shared functions we are interested in.
-In this case, we are importing the actor from the previous example and are only interested in the [query function] `read`.
+In this case, we are importing the actor from the previous example and are only interested in the [query function](/internet-computer-programming-concepts/actors.html#public-shared-query) `read`.

 We declare a variable `actorA` with actor type `ActorA` and assign an actor reference `actor()` to it.
-We supply the [principal id] of actor A to reference it.
+We supply the [principal id](/internet-computer-programming-concepts/principals-and-authentication.html) of actor A to reference it.
 We can now refer to the shared function `read` of actor A as `actorA.read`.

-Finally, we `await` the shared function `read` of actor A yielding a `Nat` value that we use as a return value for our [update function] `callActorA`.
+Finally, we `await` the shared function `read` of actor A yielding a `Nat` value that we use as a return value for our [update function](/internet-computer-programming-concepts/actors.html#public-shared-update) `callActorA`.

 ### Inter-Canister Query Calls

-Calling a [query function] from an actor is currently (May 2023) only allowed from inside an [update function], because query functions don't yet have [message send capability](#messaging-restrictions).
+Calling a [query function](/internet-computer-programming-concepts/actors.html#public-shared-query) from an actor is currently (May 2023) only allowed from inside an [update function](/internet-computer-programming-concepts/actors.html#public-shared-update), because query functions don't yet have [message send capability](#messaging-restrictions).

 'Inter-Canister Query Calls' will be available on the IC in the future.
-For now, only ingress messages (from [external clients] to the IC) can request a fast query call ([without going through consensus]).
+For now, only ingress messages (from [external clients](/internet-computer-programming-concepts/actors/canister-calling.html) to the IC) can request a fast query call ([without going through consensus](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors)).

 ## Messages and atomicity

 From the [official docs](https://internetcomputer.org/docs/current/developer-docs/security/rust-canister-development-security-best-practices/#inter-canister-calls-and-rollbacks):
 _A message is a set of consecutive instructions that a subnet executes for a canister._

 We will not cover the terms 'instruction' and 'subnet' in this book.
-Lets just remember that a single call to a [shared update function] can be split up into several messages that execute separately.
+Lets just remember that a single call to a [shared function](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors) can be split up into several messages that execute separately.

 A call to a shared function of any actor A, whether from an [_external client_], [from itself](#async-and-await) or from another actor B (as an [Inter-Canister Call](#inter-canister-calls)), results in an _incoming message_ to actor A.